holepunchto/bare-module/README.md

 }
 ```

-The engine requirements of the package.
-During module resolution, the versions declared by `Bare.versions` will be tested against the requirements declared by the package and resolution fail if they're not satisfied.
+The `"engines"` field defines the engine requirements of the package.
+During
+module resolution, the versions declared by `Bare.versions` will be tested
+against the requirements declared by the package and resolution fail if they're
+not satisfied.

 ## API